lillianparis/FullStackActivities/Number-4/unsolved/README.md

 - There will be a bit more work involved in this activity (repetition is key to remembering the small steps)
 - For this activity, you will be developing a rectangle or a circle (your pick).
 After you decide on a shape, you will need to think of what color you'll want to make the shape.
 - To start, you'll need to create your basic HTML template.
-- You'll need to link your javascript file to your html file.
+- You will need to link the blank javascript file to your html file.
-- Next you will need to set your dimensions for your shape!
+- Next, you will need to set your dimensions for your shape!
 (Hint: Make a width and height variables & give them values)
 - Next, you will need to create an SVG element
-- Afterwards you will need to append your rectangle or circle (whichever one you chose)
+- Afterwards, you will need to append your rectangle or circle (whichever one you chose)
+- Then, you change and edit the color of your shape!